Berkeley-CS195/fa25/h195-proj2.md

 ## Topic and Project Selection

-In Week 11 ({{page.topicdue}}), we will do a "post-it" brainstorming activity in pairs or groups on possible topics and projects; and possibly form groups.
+In Week 10, we will do a brainstorming activity on possible topics and projects and possibly form groups.

 Some past projects from previous CS 195 Students: